Quail Island Adventures

 Water

-The water on the island is drinkable but we advise people to take their own refreshments
+The water on the island is only drinkable if you boil it first.
+We advise people to take their own refreshments

 Shelter